wpmetabox/docs/_docs/field-settings.md

 Field Type | Description
 --- | ---
 `autocomplete` | Text input that uses jQuery autocomplete library to perform the autocomplete action.
+`background` | Set background properties.
+Added in version 4.13.0.
 `button` | Display simple button.
 Usually used for JavaScript triggers.
+`button_group` | Select one or multiple choices by enabling button(s) from a group.
+Added in version 4.13.0.
 `checkbox` | Checkbox.
 `checkbox_list` | List of checkboxes.
 `color` | Color picker.